bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/processor.md

 # type of &lt;processor&gt; : integer

-Numeric type of the CPU.
+Windows only.
+Returns an integer representing the type of specified processor.
 Values include:

 - 0 - standard
 - 1 - overdrive
 - 2 - dual CPU capable
 - 3 - reserved

-<strong>Note</strong>: This inspector returns an &lt;integer&gt; type as on Windows platforms.</p>

 # type of &lt;processor&gt; : string

-String type of the CPU.
+AIX, Mac and Solaris only.
+Returns a string representing the type of the CPU.
 Values include:
 - i386
 - sparc